YGZWQZD/LAMDA-SSL/docs/README.md

 >> - batch_sampler: set to True to have the data reshuffled at every epoch.
 >> - num_workers: How many subprocesses to use for data loading.
 0 means that the data will be loaded in the main process.
 >> - collate_fn: Merges a list of samples to form a mini-batch of Tensor(s).
 Used when using batched loading from a map-style dataset.
 >> - pin_memory: If True, the data loader will copy Tensors into CUDA pinned memory before returning them.
-If your data elements are a custom type, or your :attr:'collate_fn' returns a batch that is a custom type, see the example below.
+If your data elements are a custom type, or your attr 'collate_fn' returns a batch that is a custom type, see the example below.
 >> - drop_last: Whether to discard redundant data that is not enough for a batch.
 >> - timeout: If positive, the timeout value for collecting a batch from workers.
 Should always be non-negative.
 >> - worker_init_fn: If not None, this will be called on each worker subprocess with the worker id (an int in [0, num_workers - 1]) as input, after seeding and before data loading.